Opening, Transcribing, Printing, Playing, Practicing, and Saving Songs

 You can view multiple songs at a time, and copy and paste sections between them.

 You can print one score part at a time, or a range of measures for a given part.
 You can also print several separate parts with one command.
-Musician also exports High Resolution PDF files that you can share.
+Musician also exports High Resolution PDF or image (graphics) files that you can share.

 Musician offers a variety of options for enjoying and studying music during playback, for listening to multiple songs in a playlist (jukebox), and practicing your instrument or voice with accompaniment.